TheShadyRainbow4/Windows_NT_Modding_Utility-FORK/README.md

-# Windows NT Modding Utility
+# WinNTMU (Windows NT Modding Utility) EliteSoftware Edition

 THIS IS A FORK (I Will still include all links to original Repo / Packs) The Windows NT Modding Utility is a modding tool for windows, similar to the 7even Theme Source Patcher (7TSP), but including a different feature set.